RamyaHarika-Dadi/Data_Warehouse-Analytics_Portfolio_Project-Sales-SQL/README.md

-# 📊 Data Warehouse & Analytics Project
+# 📊 Data Warehouse & Analytics Portfolio Project

 🚀  Welcome to my **Data Warehouse and Analytics Project**!
 This project showcases a complete data warehousing and analytics solution — from raw data ingestion to building insightful business reports.
 It is built using **SQL Server** and follows industry best practices in **ETL, data modeling**, and **data analysis**.